ultrabug/py3status/py3status/modules/README.md

 ### <a name="fedora_updates"></a>fedora_updates

-The number of package updates pending for a Fedora Linux installation.
+Display number of pending updates for Fedora Linux.

 This will display a count of how many `dnf` updates are waiting to be installed.